Container-based agents

 --prompt .worktrees/my-feature/KICKOFF.md

-crosslink container logs my-feature
+crosslink container stop my-feature

-Stop and Clean Up
+# Stop and remove

-crosslink container kill my-feature # stop and remove
+crosslink container kill my-feature

-crosslink container shell my-feature
+crosslink container rm my-feature

 • Git mutations blockedgit push, git merge, git rebase are blocked by hooks